Last Updated on by Mitch Rezman

 This dynamic cannot be underestimated.

-It’s how they find food, seek shelter and or safety, find a mate.
+It’s how they find food, seek shelter and or safety, finds a mate.

 All these threads consistently start out about birds being loud and messy.